coomar2841/image-chooser-library/README.md

 ## Version 1.2.2
-1. Bug fix: For some files, when you get FNFException, fixed a null pointer exception.
+1. Bug fix: For some files, when you get FileNotFoundException, fixed a null pointer exception.
-2. Feature: Send back the filepath, to the caller while using camera for video/image
+2. Feature: Send back the filepath, to the caller while using camera for video/image.
+This should be used when you want to support orientation changes.

 ## Version 1.2.1
 1. Bug Fix for versions <3.0 [Pull Request:Juan Andrés](https://github.com/coomar2841/image-chooser-library/pull/1)